 Currently, CSPC uses only two Ivolga five-car trains produced in 2014-2015.
 They run in Moscow and its suburbs serving the routes of CSPC since April 2017.
 These five-car units have a seating capacity for 222 passengers and a total capacity of 829 people.
 They are also convenient for passengers with reduced mobility and have four special places for wheelchairs.
 The Ivolga trains are capable to speed up to 120 kilometres per hour.

 CSPC will use the ordered longish Ivolga trainsets on the lines of Moscow Central Diameters.
 The transport system of upgraded railway routes will facilitate the connection of the city centre with its outskirts and suburbs.
 The trains are expected to run every 12-15 minutes in the initial stage, with a potential reduction to every 5-6 minutes.
 The distance between the final stations can become 1.5 to 2 hours.
 Also, the new system will improve the railway links between the Moscow airports.

-The first two routes of Moscow Central Diameters are scheduled for the end 2019 or the beginning of 2020.
+The first two routes of Moscow Central Diameters are scheduled for the end of 2019 or the beginning of 2020.
 They will serve more than 90 million passengers per year.
-Eventually, the system will have six lines with a total length of 430 kilometres and 214 stations.
+Eventually, the system will have five lines with a total length of 430 kilometres and 214 stations.
 The annual passenger traffic of Moscow Central Diameters is expected to reach 334 million after launching all six routes.